Misuse of Anti-Extremism in June 2020

 Sanctions for Anti-Religious Statements

 It became known in late June, that the police in the Khanty-Mansiysk Autonomous Okrug had filed a report under Article 5.26 Part 2 of the Code of Administrative Offenses (intentional public desecration of religious or liturgical symbols) against Surgut resident Nikolai Sokurov.
 The administrative prosecution was based on Sokurov’s publications on VKontakte for 2016–18.
 The report mentioned “about ten images related to religious themes in one way or another” (the images listed are satirical and do not incite hatred) and the video “The Orthodox Economy.
-These News No. 73” with criticism of Russian economic policy published on Radio Liberty YouTube channel.
+Such News No. 73” with criticism of Russian economic policy published on Radio Liberty YouTube channel.
 In our opinion, the fact of posting atheistic pictures and videos online should not be interpreted as desecration of objects of religious veneration, since publishing photo collages does not imply any actions with the actual objects.
 It should also be noted that the legislation fails to define the concept of “desecration” in any way.